zzhangjii/learning-library/ospa-library/appdev/application-development-lab/applicationdevelopment-labguide.md

 # Lab 2: Spreadsheet-based Business Objects

 Visual Builder provides two main methods to access data: built-in business objects, and service connections.
-This lab focuses on creating and using built-in business objects using spreadsheet (.csv/.xlsx) files.
+VBCS business objects store data in tables like a database.
+This lab focuses on creating and using built-in business objects with data suppiled via spreadsheet (.csv/.xlsx) files.
 These files get copied into an Oracle Database (under the covers of VBCS) and are actually accessed using the same type of RESTful APIs as those used for service connections (more on this in Lab 4).